icaven/glm/readme.txt

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+Restrictions:
+	By making use of the Software for military purposes, you choose to make a Bunny unhappy.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE